-Processed crap is loaded with sodium, fat, artificial additives, and sugar.
-They’re comfort foods we typically turn towards however, they aggravate stress levels.
+Processed or junk foods are loaded with sodium, fat, artificial additives, and sugar.
+We typically turn towards these delicious edibles when we are hungry or bored, but they may also aggravate stress levels.
 They contain very little nutrients, lots of calories, and they directly increase cortisol (the stress hormone) levels.

 Artificially sweetened candies are just as bad as sugar-sweetened ones.
 They can cause digestive problems and exacerbate acidity and anxiety.
 This can lead to grumpiness, bloating, and general discomfort with your body.

 As you start feeling worse, you go to eat sweeter foods and cola drinks yet again, this circles back to cause you more discomfort.

 Who doesn’t love spicy food?
 If you’re experiencing digestive problems and higher anxiety levels, then you should stay away from spicy foods.
 People who are easily startled often have a weaker digestive system that cannot process food effectively and quickly.